YuutoSenpai/UserManagementApp/README.md

-If you change passwords a forget them, delete users.xml in bin/debug
+If you changed passwords and forgot them, delete users.xml in bin/debug and reload the program.